 The Fund considers all highly liquid investments with maturities of three months or less when purchased to be cash equivalents.
 Cash and cash equivalents considered to be part of the Fund's investment portfolio are reported as investments in the accompanying statements of financial position.
-Investments in mutual funds, fixed-income and equity funds are reported at their fair values.
+Investments in mutual funds, fixed-income securities and equity securities are reported at their fair values.
 Realized and unrealized gains and losses are included in the accompanying statements of activities.